11 Home Selling Tips Nobody Is Telling You About

 Be sure you understand any contingency a buyer includes in the purchase contract.

-Having that knowledge will empower you to better assess the potential risks and rewards of any offer for your home.
+Doing so will empower you to better assess the potential risks and rewards of any offer for your home.

 2. Price your home with the right data